Your friendly neighborhood Freshwater Biologist here with a special report on pond snails.

 There is a creature in our midst that is the bane of lounging aquatic humans just about everywhere.
-Swimmer’s itch.
+Swimmer’s Itch.
 This vile organism causes sizable purple welts that produce an unholy itch the rival of which I have not encountered in this life.
-I believe the correct term is an inflammatory immune reaction.
+I believe the correct anatomical term is an inflammatory immune reaction.
 These welts last more than a week (about a month in my case), and are generally the worst….just the worst!

 What’s this have to do with pond snails?

 Well, snails are an intermediate host for the little parasitic bast…..uh… critters.
 Swimmer’s itch is a flatworm that needs an aquatic snail as a host for a portion of its lifecycle.
 It encounters humans when it’s looking for its final host, a duck.

 The incidence of swimmer’s itch increases as the pond snail population increases.
 Therefore, if you see many snails in your pond or lakeshore, it is likely that swimmer’s itch resides there too.
 I find that occurs in highly organic sediments most frequently.
 So, wherever there is organic soft sediment (muck), beware.

 Here is the lifecycle of swimmer’s itch as provided by the CDC.

 What do you do if you know you have swimmer’s itch in your waterbody?
 One thing is to reduce the number of snails in your area.
 That is, reduce their available habitat and food sources.
 I recommend two strategies to reduce muck in order to revitalize your shoreline habitat and reduce the rearing areas for swimmer’s itch.